 “The footprint of man is very light out here.
 It’s where you understand what California was all about before people ruined it.”

-Two tech billionaires recently made the largest private donation to The Nature Conservancy in history, enabling the non-profit to preserve 25,000 acres of wild and rugged coastline in California.
+Two tech billionaires recently made the largest private donation to The Nature Conservancy in history, enabling the non-profit to preserve 25,000 acres of wild and rugged land along the California coast.

 Jack and Laura Dangermond, two long-time tech industry legends, gave $165 million to the Nature Conservancy in order to purchase a stretch of undeveloped coastline in Southern California.
 The land, coveted by the couple since they stumbled across it during their honeymoon, was nearly developed in 2007 when it sold to developers.